primeqa/primeqa/examples/domain-generalization-with-kd/README.md

        --overwrite_output_dir \
        --overwrite_cache
 ```
+This basic joint training functionality is offered through this source file so that one can train a teacher model first before distillation.

 The argument for `train_fof` in the command is a text file; each line in this file contains a path to a training json file.
 All training files must conform to the Hugging Face format for custom data files.
 The `eval_fof` argument works similarly.
 Below is an example of the content of such a file:
 ```